QuazChick/bedrock-wiki/docs/commands/display-entities.md

 ### Stoping FMBE Sounds

-To remove fox sounds from the FMBE, you can use these commands:
+To remove fox sounds from the FMBE, you may use these commands:

 <CodeHeader>BP/functions/fmbe/stopsound.mcfunction</CodeHeader>